Deputy Gender Minister inspects educational infrastructure

 Click for Market Deals →

-Member of Parliament (MP) for Tano North in the Ahafo Region, Freda Prempeh, over the weekend, inspected work on the construction of some educational infrastructure in the constituency.
+Mrs. Freda Prempeh, the Member of Parliament (MP) for Tano North in the Ahafo Region at the weekend inspected work on the construction of some educational infrastructure in the constituency.

 The facilities are being funded by the MP, who is also the Deputy Minister of Gender, Children and Social Protection to improve the academic environment and facilitate the growth of education in the area.